How to watch the Battlefield 6 reveal

-EA DICE is set to host a Battlefield 6 reveal on June 9 (that's today!) where we will finally get to see what the new Battlefield has in store for us.
+EA DICE is hosting a Battlefield 6 reveal right now, where we will finally get to see what the new Battlefield has in store for us.

 There have been plenty of rumors surrounding Battlefield 6 in the last few months, which have claimed Battlefield 6 will simply be called 'Battlefield' and will feature extreme weather conditions, robot dogs and huge 128-player maps - but no campaign.
 We'll finally get to find out if these rumors are true today and, hopefully, we'll even get a release date for the newest entry in the Battlefield series.